 We understand that parents want their children to own cell phones as a means of keeping in touch in case of emergencies.
 Due to the potential abuses of technology, which include but are not limited to smart watches and cell phones, and the distraction that each causes to the instructional process, all personal electronic devices with the exception of calculators and electronic readers (for instructional purposes only) are not permitted to be used, seen, or heard when entering the building in the morning until the dismissal bell, or while attending tutorials.
-Headphones or earbuds are not allowed when entering the building in the morning until the dismissal bell, or while attending tutorials or earbuds would be the rare instructional need of a teacher for students to individually view media with sound.
+Headphones or earbuds are not allowed when entering the building in the morning until the dismissal bell, or while attending tutorials.
+The only exception for use of headphones or earbuds would be the rare instructional need of a teacher for students to individually view media with sound.